darthfork/dorker/README.md

-# fedora_dev_docker
+# Fedora Dev Docker
 Fedora Docker with all my commonly used dev tools installed